woAIxuexiSR/SRT/example/readme.md

 - **output** : The output file name.
 Note that this option will be ignored if the render type is set to "interactive".

 - **resolution** : The resolution of the output image.
 It should be specified as `[width, height]`.
-However, if the scene file is in pbrt format, the resolution value will be disregarded.
+(This will be ignored if the model file is in pbrt format.)

 - **frame** : The frame number of the video.
-This option will be ignored if the render type is set to "image".
+This option only applies if the render type is set to "video".

 ## 3. Passes Section